speaker

 Chief Financial Officer

-Sure, so that is really from the interest income that we're earning on that cash that sat in our balance sheet.
+Sure.
+So that is really from the interest income that we're earning on that cash that sat in our balance sheet.
 We have those parked in, you know, pretty attractive rate vehicles right now.
-And so, as we continue to build cash and continue to earn interest income, you know, that line will look favorable.
+And so as we continue to build cash and continue to earn interest income, you know, that line will look favorable.

 speaker

-Philip Shickering
+Philip Schickering

 Analyst, Deutsche Bank